nemtech/catapult-server/docs/BUILD-conan.md

 ### Windows + Visual Studio

 > **NOTE:**
 > Make sure to use the correct ``PYTHON_EXECUTABLE`` path!
 Python3 is required for the build to produce some header files.
 If Python3 cannot be found you won't notice until more than one hour into the build process because of some missing headers.
+You can find your Python3 path by running ``where pyton3``.

-* Generate project files for VS 2019:
+* Generate project files for Visual Studio 2019:

   ```sh
   cmake -G "Visual Studio 16 2019" -A x64 -DUSE_CONAN=ON -DPYTHON_EXECUTABLE:FILEPATH=X:/python3x/python.exe ..
   ```

-* Generate project files for VS 2017:
+* Generate project files for Visual Studio 2017:

   ```sh
   cmake -G "Visual Studio 15 2017 Win64" -DUSE_CONAN=ON -DPYTHON_EXECUTABLE:FILEPATH=X:/python3x/python.exe ..